-The "Shoot" menu allows to operate the camera (position of camera head, start and stop, focus, rescan), zoom into the preview, apply white balancing to the image and save the panorama.
+The "Shoot" menu allows to operate the camera (start and stop, focus, rescan), zoom into the preview, apply white balancing to the image and save the panorama.

 Press the "Start" button to start the image taking process:

 The preview shows the image as it is built up by the scan.
 The ongoing scan is indicated by the message "Image taking in progress" on the lower right hand side of the computer screen: